An emerging art

 Djama Elmi God

 The Djiboutian painter was born in 1948 in the plain of Gerissa (Somaliland) and died in 1996 in Djibouti.
-His father noticed his gift for sculpture at an early age.
-From the age of 5, he worked skilfully with clay, which earned him a place at school in Ethiopia.
-Later, when he moved to Mogadishu, the Somali government granted him a scholarship that allowed him to fly to Italy.
+From an early age, his father noticed his gift for sculpture.
+By the age of 5, he was already skilfully working with clay, which earned him a place at school in Ethiopia.
+Later, when he moved to Mogadishu, the Somali government awarded him a scholarship that enabled him to fly to Italy.
 He decided to study at the Academy of Fine Arts in Ravenna.
-Back in Somalia, he joined the Ministry of Culture and moved to Djibouti in 1977.
-He became a teacher in a high school in the capital, a position he held until the end of his life.
-After starting out as a sculptor, he preferred painting as a means of expression.
+Back in Somalia, he joined the Ministry of Culture, then moved to Djibouti in 1977.
+He became a teacher at a secondary school in the capital, a post he held for the rest of his life.
+After starting out as a sculptor, he turned to painting as a means of expression.
 In the meantime, the man who defied authority went through a difficult period politically.
-However, he exhibited his paintings at the UN and created the two sculpted lions that guard the entrance to the Djibouti headquarters.
-His graphic talents and his sense of colour led him to create logos, book illustrations, stamps and caricatures for the daily newspaper La Nation.
+Nevertheless, he exhibited his paintings at the UN and created the two sculpted lions that guard the entrance to the Djibouti headquarters.
+His graphic talents and sense of color led him to create logos, book illustrations, stamps and caricatures for the daily La Nation.
+For years, he shared his analysis of Djiboutian society through his recurring character Samireh, an urbanized nomad.
+In his paintings, he liked to depict ordinary people caught up in their daily lives, like a water carrier.

 Rifki Abdoulkader Bamakhrama